uk-gov-mirror/defra.water-abstraction-acceptance-tests/README.md

 Capybara has a known issue with links that don't have a valid href, as seen in MS dynamics.
 Work around is to find the element by ID and then call `click()` on it e.g. `page.find("#example-thing-id").click`.
 Issue details can be found here: https://github.com/teamcapybara/capybara/issues/379

+In instances where the element to be interacted with is out of the viewport of the browser it's possible to receive a 'Element is not clickable at point' error message.
+A scroll_to helper has been added to scroll to the element so it's now visable to be interacted with using scroll_to(element)
+Example scroll_to(@front_app.sign_in_page)

 ## Contributing to this project

 If you have an idea you'd like to contribute please log an issue.